iggy18/acrotrainer_website/README.md

-# this is a website I am prototyping for a friends Business.
+# this is a website I am making for a friends Business.
+this is a demo, the actual site will have an SSL certificate and a live paypal setup

 ## want to check out the site?
 check the current state of the site.